Jaye136/PListen/README.md

 <ins>How do I save?</ins>
 - Saving can be done by clicking on the <ins>*Save/load data*</ins> button in the side menu panel, and then clicking
  <ins>*Save data*</ins>.
     - I exited without saving!
-What do I do?:&nbsp; sorry dear user, you cannot be saved. unfortunately this project is in its stone age era of only manual saving because i dislike autosaving.
+What do I do?:&nbsp; sorry dear user, your disappointment cannot be saved, though your data certainly could have been before closing. unfortunately this project is in its stone age era of only manual saving.
 I leave you this image of mr. resetti from animal crossing for future reference:<br>
     ![mrresetti](https://github.students.cs.ubc.ca/CPSC210-2025W-T1/project-s5a4m/blob/main/data/WW_Resetti.png)

 <ins>How do I load?</ins>